When learning a new language, at what point do we start to learn grammar (our arch-nemesis)?

 - At first, I learned phrases and the most useful conversational words from conversation guides and the MosaLingua Portuguese apps.
 And that, for example, is why I feel more comfortable with my pronunciation, although it wasn’t simple.
 It’s only in case of doubt that I take a quick look at the rules of pronunciation.
 Today I’ve memorized more than 3100 flashcards with the MosaLingua app, and it’s helped me tremendously!

-- Instead of studying particular sentences, I try to use my instinct, which I’ve found to be an effective method only with Latin languages, and afterwards I check whether I’m right or not with applicable rules of grammar.
+- Instead of studying particular sentences, I try to use my instinct, which I’ve found to be an effective method only with Latin languages, and afterward I check whether I’m right or not with applicable rules of grammar.
 It’s easier to remember when to use the masculine “o” and the feminine “a”.

 - I also read a lot of news in Portuguese, although I may not understand everything.
 This helps me memorize new vocabulary words and I only take a look at grammar rules only when I have problems understanding a phrase.
 This approach, in my opinion, is much more dynamic and fun.

-I love speaking in foreign languages and now with my Portuguese I can speak with Brazilians while enjoying this language I love so much.
+I love speaking in foreign languages and now with my Portuguese, I can speak with Brazilians while enjoying this language I love so much.
 And it doesn’t matter if I still make mistakes.
 That’s part of the process, and it doesn’t stop me from improving my language skills and learning grammar.

 Finally, take a look at my video where I speak 6 languages and talk about my approach, how it worked for me and how you can use it to learn a new language as well as how it can help you learn grammar.